rajanpatel126/Machine-Learning/EDA/Fifa/Readme.md

 - explode(): Simplyfy the handling of nested tuples, dictonaries, lists by converting a list-like structure into a saperate rows

 - Finding which team has played in which edition of FIFA, can be determind using 'Heatmap'. nd Oberservations in the end.

+_3rd Inference_

+- From the world ranking table, analyzing using the current rank and pervious rank, which team's rank Increased, Decreased or unchanged

+- Making 3 list of different categories is not a best way to present the data.
+So, I opt to make a dataframe of these data and 1st step is to equalling the length of the data.

+# ADVANCED EDA

+- Observe the data

+_1st Inference_

+- Probability of a team winning the knowckout matches

+- Suppose, for team Argentina, taking the information of total matches played in Knockout matches(Final, Semi-Final, Quarter-Final).

+- Grouping the data by round, So I can have the total count of respective matches.
+Then, calculating the no of matches, where Argentina won those matches.

+- Combining these 2 dataframes and finding the probability of winning the mathces.

+- A general function to calculate the performance of any team in such matches.